 What broken search looks like in practice

 None of these shoppers open a support ticket to complain.
-They often just leave.
+They just leave.

 Why repeat customers feel this pain more sharply

 First-time visitors may tolerate some exploration because the whole store is new.
 Repeat buyers usually do not.
-They arrive with a stronger intention and a lower tolerance for effort.
+They arrive with stronger intent and lower tolerance for effort.

 That is why search friction can quietly hurt retention.
 It breaks the feeling of familiarity that repeat customers expect from a brand they already chose once.